Cassidy-Gasteiger/DamageDetectors/README.md

 ## Problem Definition and Dataset

-In this project, we want to:
+In this project, we aim to:

 1. Accurately classify damaged and undamaged buildings from post-hurricane satellite imagery
 2. Test generalizability of our classification model on other post-disaster datasets